Skip to main content

 woman wearing contact lenses and suffering from Dry Eye

-Contact Lenses And Dry Eye In New York City, New York
+Contact Lenses and Dry Eye in New York and New Jersey

 Dry Eye Syndrome is an eye condition that causes the following symptoms: burning, itching, stinging, grittiness, or a feeling of something being stuck in the eye.
 Dry Eye can be caused by a number of factors, such as genetics, aging, and medications.